jwalx/RAG_Chatbot/Readme.md

 2. The chat will query against the index you last selected in the RAG Management section.
 3. Type your question in the chat input.
 4. Receive AI-generated answers based on your documents, with conversational context.
-5. Expand the **"References"** section below an answer to see which documents were used and download them.
+5. Expand the **"References"** section below an answer to see the exact source text that informed the response.

 ## 🏗️ Architecture